-(v) AGREEMENT ON ELIGIBLE AGENCY ADJUSTED LEV-ELS OF PERFORMANCE FOR [4TH AND 5TH] 3RD AND 4TH YEARS.-Prior [to the fourth] to the third program year covered by the State plan, the Secretary and each eligible agency shall reach agreement on levels of performance for each of the core indicators of performance for the [fourth and fifth] third and fourth program years covered by the State plan, taking into account the factors described in clause (iv).
-The levels agreed to under this clause shall be considered to be the eligible agency adjusted levels of performance for the eligible agency for such years and shall be incorporated into the State plan. (vi) REVISIONS.-If unanticipated circumstances arise in a State resulting in a significant change in the factors described in clause (iv) [II] (I) the eligible agency may request that the eligible agency adjusted levels of performance agreed to under clause (iii) or (v) be revised.
-The Secretary, after collaboration with the representatives described in section 136(i)(1), shall issue objective criteria and methods for making such revisions.

-(B) [LEVELS OF PERFORMANCE FOR ADDITIONAL INDICA-TORS] LEVELS OF EMPLOYMENT PERFORMANCE.-The eligible agency [may] shall identify, in the State plan, eligible agency levels of performance for each of the [additional] employment indicators described in paragraph (2)(B).
+(v) AGREEMENT ON ELIGIBLE AGENCY ADJUSTED LEVELS OF PERFORMANCE FOR [4TH AND 5TH] 3RD AND 4TH YEARS.-Prior [to the fourth] to the third program year covered by the State plan, the Secretary and each eligible agency shall reach agreement on levels of performance for each of the core indicators of performance for the [fourth and fifth] third and fourth program years covered by the State plan, taking into account the factors described in clause (iv).
+The levels agreed to under this clause shall be considered to be the eligible agency adjusted levels of performance for the eligible agency for such years and shall be incorporated into the State plan. (vi) REVISIONS.-If unanticipated circumstances arise in a State resulting in a significant change in the factors described in clause (iv)[(II)](I), the eligible agency may request that the eligible agency adjusted levels of performance agreed to under clause (iii) or (v) be revised.
+The Secretary, after collaboration with [the representatives described in section 136(i)(1)] representatives of appropriate Federal agencies, and representatives of States and political subdivisions, business and industry, employees, eligible providers of employment and training activities (as defined in section 101), educators, and participants (as defined in section 101), with expertise regarding workforce investment policies and workforce investment activities (as defined in section 101), shall issue objective criteria and methods for making such revisions.
+(B) [LEVELS OF PERFORMANCE FOR ADDITIONAL INDICATORS] LEVELS OF EMPLOYMENT PERFORMANCE.-The eligible agency [may] shall identify, in the State plan, eligible agency levels of performance for each of the [additional] employment performance indicators described in paragraph (2)(B).
 Such levels shall be considered to be eligible agency adjusted levels of performance for purposes of this subtitle.
-(C) Alternative assessment systems.-Eligible agencies may approve the use of assessment systems that are not commercially available standardized systems if such systems meet the Standards for Educational and Psychological Testing issued by the Joint Committee on Standards for Educational and Psychological Testing of the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education.
+(C) Alternative assessment systems.-Eligible agencies may approve the use of assessment systems that are not commercially available standardized systems if such systems meet the Standards for Educational and Psychological Testing issued by the Joint Committee on Standards for Educational and Psychological Testing of the American Educational Research Association, the American Psychological Association, and the National Council on Measurement in Education. (c) Report.- (1) In General.-Each eligible agency that receives a grant under section 211(b) shall annually prepare and submit to the Secretary, the Governor, the State legislature, and the State workforce investment board a report on the progress of the eligible agency in achieving eligible agency performance measures, [including information on the levels of performance achieved by the eligible agency with respect to the core indicators of performance.] including the following: (A) Information on the levels of performance achieved by the eligible agency with respect to the core indicators of performance, and employment performance indicators.